hiper2d/algorithms-in-python/custom-design-tasks/README.md

 - Design Amazon Best Seller Item Service.
 - Design warehouse system for Amazon
 - Design email sender that can send 100,000,000 emails.
 You have five machines.
 How could you do it efficiently?
+- Design cloud thermostat control system with millions of detectors